 It was torn open tragically by an iceberg.

-It wasn’t the white bit of ice above sea level that tore the hole but the whopping great ice mountain that was lurking beneath the waves.
+It wasn’t the white bit of ice above sea level that tore the hole, but the huge great ice mountain that was lurking beneath the waves.

-Remember, your ultimate aim should be to position your brand in a unique space inside your customer’s mind so when they need your product or service you are their ‘go to’ brand.
+Remember, your ultimate aim should be to position your brand in a unique space inside your customer’s minds so when they need your product or service you are their 'go-to’ brand.

-The five steps are the starting point on which to begin achieving this position for your new brand.
+The five steps are the starting point on which to achieve this position for your new brand.